The Kind of Love We Make: Commercial performance

 "The Kind of Love We Make" debuted at number 18 on the Billboard Country Airplay chart dated June 25, 2022.
 It is Combs' second-highest debut there after "Beer Never Broke My Heart", which debuted at number 15 in May 2019.
 The following week, it debuted at number two on the same publication's Hot Country Songs charts.
 This was also Combs' second-highest debut on that chart after "Forever After All", which debuted in the number one position in November 2020.
-Despite its high debut on the Country Airplay chart, it reached a peak of number two on that chart, becoming Combs' first single to miss number one, and ending a record-breaking streak of thirteen consecutive career-opening number one singles that started with his debut single "Hurricane" in May 2017, having been blocked by Cole Swindell's "She Had Me at Heads Carolina".
+Despite its high debut on the Country Airplay chart, it reached a peak of number two on that chart, having been blocked from the top by Cole Swindell's "She Had Me at Heads Carolina".
+With its peak at number two, it became Combs' first single to miss number one, and ended a record-breaking streak of thirteen consecutive career-opening number one singles that started with his debut single "Hurricane" in May 2017.
 It did, however, reach number one on the Hot Country Songs chart.